-Rite of Christian Initiation for Adults (RCIA)
+Becoming Catholic!
+Order of Christian Initiation for Adults

 The Becoming Catholic! program at St. Stephen the Martyr will help you deepen your relationship with Jesus Christ through a more intimate knowledge of His Church and Holy Scripture.
 The program will prepare you for full communion or initiation in His Church.